Weave Code

 spatie/laravel-model-flags

-Add lightweight flags to Eloquent models without extra columns.
-Set and check flags, then query with handy flagged/notFlagged scopes.
-Ideal for idempotent, restartable jobs and commands (e.g., send a mail only once per user).
+Add lightweight “flags” to Eloquent models via a trait—store process state without extra columns.
+Check, set, and clear flags, and query with flagged/notFlagged scopes.
+Ideal for idempotent, restartable jobs like one-time emails or migrations.

 View on GitHub